Drulac/express-tl/README.md

 This is just a simple wrapper for Express, around [template-literal](https://github.com/Drulac/template-literal).

 ## Easy to use
-`npm i express-tl`
+run `npm i express-tl`

-append it to your app code :
+and append it to your app code :

 ```javascript
 const tl = require('express-tl')